myaomeow/myaomeow.github.io/_pages/java/getting-started.md

 ```
 The one line of code we added is saying "print the message ```Hello, World!```".
 Note that lines of code are always terminated by a semicolon ```;``` in Java.

 That's it!
-On MacOS, all that's left is to run the program.
-First, fire up the Terminal, and then compile the program (we'll talk about what compiling means later).
-Test it out by running the Java program.
+All that's left is to run the program.
+Depending on the computer you have, there are a couple of ways to do this.
+If you have a MacBook, open up the Terminal app and run the following commands within the local folder:

 ```
 $ javac HelloWorld.java    # Compiles the Java program
 $ java HelloWorld          # Run the Java program Hello, World!              # This is our output!
 ```

-If you're currently working on a Windows computer, your terminal commands may be different.
-I recommend looking into getting a [Integrated Developer Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment), such as [Eclipse](https://www.eclipse.org/downloads/packages/), which is free to download.
+Only do this if you are familiar with how to use Terminal.
+If you're using a Windows computer or using a Mac but are unfamiliar with Terminal, I recommend looking into getting an [Integrated Developer Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment), such as [Eclipse](https://www.eclipse.org/downloads/packages/), which is free to download.
+IDEs are essentially software that allow you to edit and run code within the same platform.

+Finally, if none of these options seem like a good fit, I will be integrating [```repl.it```](https://repl.it/~) plugins throughout each of the lesson modules so that you're able to run and modify code in real time.
+A ```repl.it``` plugin will typically look something like this:

+<iframe height="600px" width="100%" src="https://repl.it/@myaomeow/HelloWorld?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+The main white box is where you can write your code.
+In this case, our ```class``` isn't called ```HelloWorld```, but rather ```Main```.
+Once we have written our code, we can run it by clicking the green arrow at the top.
+Any output from your program will show up in dark box after some information starting with ```java -classpath```, which basically is simply indicating that your program is still running.
+Try running the program above now.

+A note of caution: if you choose to write your code in the ```repl.it``` plugins, make sure to save your code to a local text editor like Microsoft Word often.
+This is because if you accidentally close out of your web browser or refresh the page, then all of your code that you've written will be lost.